Get ADHD Assessment & Multisensory Learning Support in Clemton Park.

 Do you identify as a visual learner?
 An auditory learner?
 A tactile learner?
 Or maybe a kinesthetic learner?

-People with ADHD have varied learning needs, and what may work well for one person may not be as effective for someone else.
-Multisensory learning is essential in engaging these learners, as it allows our tutors to integrate different sensory modalities to enhance skill acquisition and improve retention.
+People with ADHD are often diverse learners, and what works perfectly for one person is unlikely to work perfectly for someone else.
+Multisensory learning is key for engaging these types of learners, and it provides our tutors with the ability to combine sensory modalities to aid in skill building and retention.

 Accessing NDIS Funding for ADHD & ADD.

-Unfortunately, a diagnosis of a child or adult ADHD alone currently does not satisfy the requirements for a successful NDIS application.
-However, ADHD may be considered as an additional element in formulating NDIS plans for those with a diagnosis such as Autism or Intellectual Delay.
+Unfortunately, having a diagnosis of ADHD alone does not meet the requirements for a successful NDIS application.
+However, ADHD may be considered as an additional factor in developing NDIS plans for individuals who have a diagnosis such as Autism or Intellectual Delay.

-Are you excited to discover the benefits of multisensory learning?
+Are you open to exploring the world of multisensory learning?

 The team at Neurosensory is fully dedicated to helping children and adults with ADHD thrive academically.
 Whether you need an assessment for a loved one or are seeking an MSL tutor for support, we are here to provide the help you need.